RYULLEE/CS489_final_project/README.md

 #### 5. `chat`
 - Orchestrates the conversation flow between the user and selected philosophers.
 - Alternates philosopher turns and displays messages dynamically.

+#### 6. Domain Validation in `background.js`
+- Fetches the current tab's URL using Chrome's `tabs` API.
+- Checks if the URL matches the supported domains list.
+- Ensures all extension functionalities are disabled for unsupported pages.

 ---